What Will Never Be

 and the thick solitude of a quiet car

-splashing through the empty streets of town.
+splashing through the empty streets

-Flashing traffic lights, Christmas lights,
+of town.
+Flashing traffic lights,

-porch lights left to burn, water streaked vestiges
+left to burn, water streaked vestiges

 of a brighter world I missed while asleep.